49115566/SafeHaven2/README.md

-# Increment 1
+# Increment 2

-This document lays out the implementation of the initial SafeHaven Connect product.
+This document lays out the implementation of the second SafeHaven Connect product iteration.

 ## Product Overview